 E – This refers to “Effective & Pure”, which is yet another way to say that Rocky Mountain Oils is serious about only selling 100% pure essential oils.
 If there was ever any doubt as to whether or not this company means business when it comes to product quality, I think that this acronym pretty much drives the point home.

-Among comparable essential oil products from other companies, I can say that Rocky Mountain Oils prices their products quite competitively, and I don’t detect any type of gouging or unreasonable pricing structures within their extensive line of essential oils.
+Among comparable essential oils from other companies, I can say that Rocky Mountain essential oils are quite competitively priced, and I don’t detect any type of gouging or unreasonable pricing structures within their extensive line of essential oils.

 Rocky Mountain Oils Product Range

 In my mind, this is where Rocky Mountain Oils really shines.
-They offer a very wide range of essential oils from plant materials of all kinds, including jasmine, frankincense, ginger root, eucalyptus, geranium, hyssop, pink grapefruit, coriander, dill, and too many others to name here.
+They offer a very wide range of essential oils from plant materials of all kinds, including jasmine, frankincense, ginger root, eucalyptus, geranium, hyssop, pink grapefruit, coriander, dill, and too many others to name.

 They have several essential oils that quite frankly are rare, such as Vitex Berry essential oil.
-One thing that really stood out to me was the fact that Rocky Mountain Oils doesn’t stray too far outside of the actual essential oil product line – in other words, they don’t get into the various personal care or household items (e.g., shampoo, deodorant, spray cleaner, etc.) that are commonly seen with other essential oil companies.
+One thing that Rocky Mountain Oils have introduced recently include their two new product lines, 1.
+Tohi Natural Nutritional Supplements and 2.
+Tohi Skin & Body Care which are essential oil based products – in other words, they have gone into the personal care and wellness items (e.g., skincare, supplements, etc.), which is quite common with essential oil companies.

 And since they only feature twelve products per page, you have to do a whole lot of scrolling through the pagination to arrive at the end of their product range.
-For people who know the exact essential oil they’re looking for, the website works just fine, because you can simply use the search bar at the top, but for those who are trying to just browse through and get a feel for the total number of essential oil products they have available, you’re probably going to feel like you’re scrolling through an endless carousel of product options.
+For people who know the exact essential oil they’re looking for, the website works just fine, because you can simply use the search bar at the top, but for those who are trying to just browse through and get a feel for the essential oils they have available, you’re probably going to feel like you’re scrolling through an endless carousel of product options.

 Other than that, I think that the site is well laid out and fairly easy to navigate from the menu options.
 One thing that I’m not even sure deserves mentioning – but I’ll do it anyway – is that I noticed that the company has no Twitter account listed among their social media sites.
 They have a Facebook page, an Instagram feed, a Pinterest account, and even a Google Plus account, but no Twitter account listed.

 This is another area where Rocky Mountain Oils really seems to have their act together.
-As I briefly mentioned earlier, they offer a 90-day no-questions-asked money-back guarantee on all of their products, which automatically instills quite a bit of confidence in potential customers.
+As I briefly mentioned earlier, they offer a 90-day no-questions-asked money-back guarantee on all of their products, which automatically instills confidence in potential customers.

 Not only that, but they offer free economy shipping on all product orders, regardless of size – this is a big plus in my book.
 You can upgrade to priority shipping for a flat rate of $10, and if you want to upgrade to 2-day FedEx delivery, you can do so, but keep in mind that the cost will be calculated based upon the weight of the package.